nwdong/springboot-example-soap-ws-consumer/readme.md

 or run with parameter
 java -jar target/gs-consuming-web-service-0.1.0.jar Poland

-Then, in log, there is output as below currency of Poland is PLN
+Then, in log, there is output as "currency of Poland is PLN"

 # SoapActionCallback
 It will be called after the request is marshalled, and before it is sent.